oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

     --token
 ```

-The new GKE, Docker, and GitHub accounts configuration must be applied to the deployment before starting the pipeline design:
+The new GKE, Docker, and GitHub account configurations must be applied to the deployment before starting the pipeline design:

 ```shell
 hal deploy apply